-All our articles start with a summary paragraph that concisely captures the key message of the piece.
+Articles should start with a short summary paragraph that concisely captures your key message.
 If readers only read that paragraph and no further, what do you want them to take away?
-Try to keep this paragraph short, to around 100 words.
+Please keep this paragraph to around 100 words.

-The best length for our articles is around 800 words.
+The optimal length for our articles is around 800 words.
 There is some flexibility, but please keep it under 1200 words.
-In some rare instances, we would consider longer articles.
-Please use British English spelling.
+In rare instances, we will consider publishing longer articles.

 - Factual accuracy is essential.